 My Observations

-This is a version of the Dinamica which shares all of the main features nevertheless features a fundamental Panarello steam wand instead of a milk carafe, so it’s not for you if you’re looking to be able to basically press one button and walk away with your cappuccino.
-If you’re fussy about your cappuccino, latte, and/or flat white, although, then this might be a better option for you, and it’s cheaper so that’s a bonus.
+This is a version of the Dinamica which shares all of the main features but features a standard Panarello steam wand instead of a milk carafe, so it’s not for you if you’re looking to be able to just press one button and walk away with your cappuccino.
+If you’re fussy about your cappuccino, latte, and/or flat white, although, then this might be a better choice for you, and it’s cheaper so that’s a bonus.

-As I’ve said, milk carafes are actually good for convenience but they don’t give you the same type of control over milk texture and temperature that you get from steam wands, and although this is a basic Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and use the steam pipe as a steam wand, you’ll have full control over the texture too.
+As I’ve said, milk carafes are healthy for ease of utilize but they don’t give you the same sort of control over milk texture and temperature that you get from steam wands, and even though this is a standard Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and work with the steam pipe as a steam wand, you’ll have full control over the texture too.

 DeLonghi Primadonna